The UK Bible Students Website

 THERE IS A tug-of-war going on in Britain.
 Mum and Dad are pulling one way and society is pulling the other.
 The child is in between.
 Mother and Father often seem to be losing.

-It’s always been difficult to be a good and effective parent.
 In this complicated and permissive world it has become downright confusing.
 How much control to exert over our children, when to loosen the strings a bit, when to clamp down.
 And which values to teach?

 More to the point, whose?